C.S.D. Municipal

-They compete in the Liga Nacional, the top tier of Guatemalan football, and play their home matches at the Estadio El Trébol.
+They compete in the Liga Guate, the top tier of Guatemalan football, and play their home matches at the Estadio El Trébol.
 As of 2015, they are the team that has remained the most years at the top level in Guatemala, having done so since the inception of the national league in 1942.
-They have won the domestic league 31 times; most recently winning the 2019 Apertura tournament.
+They have won the domestic league 32 times, most recently winning the 2024 Clausura tournament.
 They won the CONCACAF Champions' Cup in 1974.

-Municipal is the most popular football club in Guatemala and are traditional arch-rivals of Comunicaciones, who is also based in Guatemala City, and with whom they share the lead in all-time league titles in the country with 31 each as of 2022.
+Municipal are the most popular football club in Guatemala and are traditional rivals of Comunicaciones, who are also based in Guatemala City, and with whom they share the lead in all-time league titles in the country with 32 each as of 2024.

 History

-The club was founded on May 17, 1936 by workers of the Ayuntamiento (city hall) of the Guatemala City municipality, hence the name Municipal.
+The club was founded on May 17, 1936, by workers of the Ayuntamiento (city hall) of the Guatemala City municipality, hence the name Municipal.
 They were first promoted to the top division, (then called Liga Capitalina) in 1938.
 They finished in second place in their debut season, and have since remained in the top division.

 Early domestic success (1940s–1960s)

 The team won its first national league title in the 1942–43 tournament, the first ever official national league championship in Guatemala.
 They won three of the following six tournaments, the other three being won by Tipografía Nacional, whom which they had their first known rivalry.
 Municipal were coached by Manuel Felipe Carrera, one of the original founders of the club, and whose name was later given to the stadium where the team currently practices.

 During the 1940s and early 1950s, Municipal's most iconic player was the forward Carlos "Pepino" Toledo, who wore the red shirt throughout his career.
 He helped the club win their first four league titles, the last of them coming at the 1954–55 tournament (also the year Toledo retired).
 His career total of 129 goals remains the fourth-highest in club history.
-He was also one of Guatemala's first national stars and was chosen for the national team.
+His national level talent called him to the national team.
 Later, he became Municipal's coach.

 In 1948, Municipal won its first international honors at a friendly tournament held in Havana, Cuba to commemorate the Cuban Independence.
 That squad featured Toledo, Mario Camposeco, and goalkeeper José Pedro "Tarzán" Segura.

 The end of the 1950s were a darker time for Municipal.
-Toledo had retired and Comunicaciones had dethroned them at the top of the league, winning it three years in a row.
+Toledo had retired and Comunicaciones had dethroned them at the top of the league, winning it three consecutive seasons.
 Municipal struggled through an eight-year title drought.
-They managed to break that drought with three championships in the 1960s (1963–64, 1965–66, and 1969–70), but Comunicaciones remained Guatemala's dominant team, winning seven titles in fourteen years from 1956-72.
+They managed to break that drought with three championships in the 1960s (1963–64, 1965–66, and 1969–70), but Comunicaciones remained Guatemala's dominant team, winning seven titles in 14 years from 1956–72.
 The Comunicaciones-Municipal match emerged as a high-profile local derby, the biggest in the country.
 Another rivalry developed with a third Guatemala City club, Aurora, which also won three titles during this time.